openannotation/annotator/doc/upgrading.rst

 The auth plugin, which in 1.2 retrieved an authentication token from an API endpoint and set up the Store plugin, is not available for 2.0.
-See the documentation for the :func:`annotator.storage.http` module for configuring the request headers directly according to your needs.
+See the documentation for :data:`annotator.storage.HttpStorage.options` for configuring the request headers directly according to your needs.